lsst-dm/dmtn-027/index.rst

 Once your review is complete and you've announced the move as described above, you can merge your branches to master.
 But merging to master isn't the final step.

 All LSST dependencies need to live in the `lsst` github organization.
-In order to keep our build system happy, you will also need to move ``meas_worst`` and ``pipe_best`` between organizations via the `github transfer repository`_ instructions.
+In order to keep our release system happy, you will also need to move ``meas_worst`` and ``pipe_best`` between organizations via the `github transfer repository`_ instructions.
 Because github puts in an automatic redirect as part of those instructions, people with clones pointing to the pre-move repositories will not have to change their clone `remote` links.
 You may need the help of a senior developer/manager in order to complete this move step, as the person doing each move needs to be an administrator of both the source and destination organziation.

 .. _github transfer repository: https://help.github.com/articles/transferring-a-repository-owned-by-your-organization/